Celtic's Logan called up by Scotland

 Chloe Logan has been named in a largely experienced Scotland squad for their defence of the Pinatar Cup.

-It is a first senior call-up for the Celtic player, who is one four goalkeepers in Pedro Martinez Losa's selection.
+It is a first senior call-up for the Celtic stopper, who is one four goalkeepers in Pedro Martinez Losa's 26-player selection.

+Nine SWPL1 players make the squad, including the division's top scorer - Rangers' Lizzie Arnot, as well as 15 English-based players.

+"It's a mix of continuity and players that are in form," said Martinez Losa.

 The Scots won the invitational tournament in Spain last year and open against Wales on 16 February.

-The matches will act as warm-up for April's Women's World Cup qualifiers with Ukraine and Spain.
+The matches at the eight-team tournament will act as warm-ups for April's World Cup qualifiers with Ukraine and Spain.

 Scotland beat Wales 1-0 in a June 2021 friendly and the winners of their next encounter will face whoever comes out on top between Belgium and Slovakia on 19 February.
 The losers will also face one another on that day.